 Well, a little with The Late Late Show, but it's not a huge demand on my time.
 It's only like four hours every day, or Monday through Thursday at least.
 It's manageable.
 I just have to push myself a little bit and put my nose to the grindstone.

 To me, it's a transition.
 I can take advantage of the access I have of the Hollywood talent that comes through there.
-I know like almost 30 percent of the guests who go through there, we'd run into each other through some capacity or another.
+I know like almost 30 percent of the guests that go through there, we'd run into each other through some capacity or another.
 I think it's an interesting place to be because you're very visible, and it's on network television, which has a certain thing to it, it adds a little value.

 Seems like a good deal.